stephenbeese/Portfolio-Project-1/README.md

 # The History of Tetris

-The History of Tetris is a page dedicated to the history of one of the most popular video games to date.
-It offers information on Tetris' copyright and competitive scene history, as well as showing a timeline of notable versions of Tetris throughout the years in the form of a timeline.
+The History of Tetris is a page dedicated to the history of one of the most popular video games of all time.
+This website offers information on Tetris' copyright and competitive scene history, as well as sharing notable versions of Tetris throughout the years in the form of a timeline.

 Users of this site will be able to find out any information they need regarding Tetris and it's history surrounding copyright, highscores/competitive scene and notable versions of the game.
-The target audience for this site is people of any age who have interest for Tetris.
+The target audience for this site is anyone who has an interest for Tetris.

 ![Responsive Website](./assets/images/readme/tetris-website.png)